FK Spartaks Jūrmala

-FK Spartaks is a Latvian football club that is based in Sloka, Jūrmala.
+FK Spartaks is an inactive Latvian football club that was based in Sloka, Jūrmala.
 In 2012, they finished 3rd in the Latvian First League championship and after winning the play-offs against JFK Olimps were promoted to the Latvian Higher League.
-The club plays its home matches at the Sloka Stadium with capacity of 2,500 people.
+The club played its home matches at the Sloka Stadium with capacity of 2,500 people.

 History

-FK Spartaks Jūrmala were founded at the start of 2007 as participants of the third tier of Latvian football.
-They won the Latvian Second League championship in the first year of their existence.
-The next 4 seasons were spent in the Latvian First League.
+FK Spartaks Jūrmala were founded at the start of 2007 as participants of the third tier of Latvian football, the 2. līga.
+They won the Latvian Second League championship in the first year of their existence, and the next 4 seasons were spent in the Latvian First League.

 In 2011, the club made its greatest leap since its foundation, managing to finish the season in the third position right behind Metta/Latvijas Universitāte and Liepājas Metalurgs-2.
 As reserve teams were not eligible to participate in the top tier championship, Spartaks were promoted via play-offs against JFK Olimps, which they won 4–1 on aggregate.
 Since 2012 Spartaks Jūrmala have been playing in the Latvian Higher League.
 Spartaks finished their first season in the Latvian top-tier football in the fifth position of the league table, remaining in a middle-table position in the following two seasons as well, placing 7th in 2013 and 6th in 2014, respectively.

-FK Spartaks have an engagement with the Jūrmala Swimming and Football School, the name of which is included in the official name of the club (Latvian: Jūrmalas Peldēšanas un Futbola skola).
+FK Spartaks had an engagement with the Jūrmala Swimming and Football School, the name of which was occasionally included in the name of the club (Jūrmalas Peldēšanas un Futbola skola, JPFS) since 2012.

 From 2012 to 2014 Spartaks Jūrmala was one of two clubs representing the city in the Latvian Higher League and using the Sloka Stadium as their home-ground.
-After the relegation of FC Jūrmala in 2014, as of 2018 Spartaks remains as the sole representative of the coastal city in Latvian top-tier football.
+After the relegation of FC Jūrmala in 2014, Spartaks was the sole representative of the coastal city in Latvian top-tier football.

+In the 2022 Latvian Higher League season, Spartaks Jūrmala finished 8th, remaining in the Virslīga.
+However, on 30 January 2023 the club withdrew their application for the 2023 Latvian Higher League LFF A licence.
+Spartaks Jūrmala applied for the LFF B licence for participation in the 2023 Optibet Nākotnes līga, but were refused due to not meeting financial requirements.
+Due to mounting financial difficulties, many players had already left the team, and it was reported that a last-ditch attempt to sell the club to ensure its survival had failed.

+After this, the team folded and Spartaks Jūrmala received a transfer ban in May 2023.
+Currently the club is inactive, but is still registered as a legal entity.